Best Cash Back Credit Cards

 - Before you look at a card's cash back features, make sure it is a good card in general.
-Are there fees involved, and if so does the card's other features make them worth paying.
+Are there fees involved, and if so do the card's other features make them worth paying?
 What are the interest rates?
 Are there penalty fees?
 Don't get a bad credit card just for the cash back.

 - What is the cash back return rate?
 The majority of cards offer 1% cash back, but others offer as much as much as 5%.
 Many cards offer 5% on specific purchases and 1% on everything else.

 - Choose a trusted cash back credit card that offers cash back on purchases that you actually make.
 Sometimes cards are geared towards specific people.
 For instance, you don't need a card that offers excellent returns on college related purchases if you are not in school, no matter how good the rate is.
 Make sure the program matches your spending style.